In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

-Same key is used for both encryption and decryption.
-Though this type of encryption usually benefits from faster convergence time when working with large amount of content (data), however it lacks in terms of security.
+The same key is used for both encryption and decryption.
+Though this type of encryption usually benefits from faster convergence time when working with a large amount of content (data), however, it lacks in terms of security.

 If the party encrypting the file is not the one who will be decrypting it, the key needs to be shared over a medium between the encrypting and decrypting party – thus very much prone to man-in-middle attacks.

-As such, in most cases, symmetric key encryption is used when the encrypting/decrypting party is same and does not involves sharing of encrypted content within different entities.
+As such, in most cases, symmetric key encryption is used when the encrypting/decrypting party is the same and does not involve sharing of encrypted content within different entities.

 Asymmetric Key Encryption

 Encryption and decryption operations are performed with different keys cryptographically correlated to each other.
 It is also known as Public Key Encryption and is the base for Public Key Infrastructure (PKI).